 In the book, teams have to invent it.
-It does exist!
 Even if they can, how can they keep Mach 6 air from blowing out the flame in any jet engine that also can run at takeoff and landing speeds?
-This book may give NASA some ideas for that.
+This book may have given NASA some ideas for that.
 In the 21

 How do you prevent the hinges for landing gear doors, flaps and ailerons from burning away?
-Easy.
-Don't use them.
-What kind of fuel can power the craft for 90 minutes flying from San Francisco to any of Paris, Moscow, Bejing or Tokyo?
+What kind of fuel can power the craft for 90 minutes flying from San Francisco to Paris, Moscow, Bejing or Tokyo?

 And, how do two top spies and top pilots keep their loved ones secure while the world’s smartest and most potent adversaries focus everything on destroying them?
 How, indeed, when those enemies might even have private nukes on US soil?
 It will be interesting to find out how they succeed, if they do.